Random linear multihop relaying in a general field of interferers using spatial Aloha: Introduction

 \section{Introduction}

-The idea of mobile ad-hoc networks (MANETs) --- spontaneous wireless networks, operating without a backbone infrastructure, whose users/nodes relay packets for each other in order to enable multihop communications --- continues to inspire practitioners and poses interesting theoretical questions regarding its performance capabilities.
+The idea of mobile ad-hoc networks (MANETs) --- spontaneous wireless networks, operating without a backbone infrastructure, whose users/nodes relay packets for each other in order to enable multihop communication --- continues to inspire practitioners and poses interesting theoretical questions regarding its performance capabilities.
 Vehicular ad-hoc networks (VANETs) may well be currently one of the most promising incarnations of MANETs.
 Promoters of VANETs believe that these networks will both increase safety on the road and provide value-added services.
-Numerous challenging problems must however be solved in oder to be able to propose these services e.g. efficient and robust physical layers, reliable and flexible medium access protocols, routing schemes and optimized applications.
+In order to be able to propose these services, numerous challenging problems must, however, be solved regarding efficient and robust physical layers, reliable and flexible medium access protocols, routing schemes and optimized applications.
+Using mathematical tools borrowed from stochastic geometry, this paper analyzes the delay of a packet progressing on a {\em linear route}, forwarded by randomly positioned nodes using {\em Aloha} medium access.
+The packet transmissions interfere with all the nodes on the line and possibly with an {\em external} (non-participating in the routing) {\em field of transmitters}, both of which slow down the packet's progression.
+We believe such a linear network model is adequate for a VANET where vehicles are randomly located on a straight road, and the results established in this paper shed light on VANETs' performance capabilities.